Tips for a Sustainable Summer Party

 • Plan ahead and use what you have in the pantry or fridge

 • Don’t buy beverages in plastic bottles.
-Opt for cans (highly recyclable!), or refill growlers at your local brewery
+Opt for cans (infinitely recyclable!), or refill growlers at your local brewery

 • Even better, make your own beverage.
 Natalie’s mulberry lemonade that we took to Good Day Dayton, using lemons she rescued and mulberries and lavender from her backyard, is a great example of using ingredients that you don’t have to buy.